Blueberries

 Are Blueberries Safe for Cirrhosis?

-Primary Action: Inhibits the activation of "stellate cells," directly slowing down the development of liver lesions and scarring (fibrosis).
+Primary Action: Inhibits the activation of "stellate cells," directly slowing down scarring (fibrosis).

 The Safe Status: Low-glycemic and dense in soluble fiber, helping stabilize blood sugar without putting processing strain on your liver enzymes.
 [1, 2]